Wasawings

 Oy Wasawings Ab was an airline based in Finland which was operational from 1981 to 1988.

 History

-The airline got its permission to fly in November 1981 from the Civil Aviation Administration of Finland.
-After that this permission was extended to also include taxi and charter flights by 1982 to 1983.
-In December 1983 Wasawings started regular light route traffic between Ilmajoki and Helsinki-Vantaa.
-It flew from Helsinki to Ylivieska in 1985.
-After that many complaints of the company operation were received from customers and staff.
+The airline got the licence to fly from the Civil Aviation Administration of Finland in November 1981.
+After the licence was extended to also include taxi and charter flights from 1982 to 1983.
+In December 1983 Wasawings started schedules between Ilmajoki and Helsinki-Vantaa.
+In 1985 it flew from Helsinki to Ylivieska too.
+Indeed many complaints for the company operation were received from customers and staff.
 The company had a poor security culture and airline captains were forced to shift numbers in flight logs.
-The company's main owners were the chairman Veikko Tuutti and certain companies from Ostrobothnia.
-Also it had numerous small-part investors.
-Wasa Wings had 13,000 passengers in 1987 and 14,600 passengers in 1988.
+The company's main owners were the chairman Veikko Tuutti and some companies from Ostrobothnia.
+Also it had numerous private investors.
+Wasa Wings recorded 13,000 passengers in 1987 and 14,600 passengers in 1988.